Banno/node-http-proxy/.github/PULL_REQUEST_TEMPLATE.md

 Also explain *how* it was implemented, in general terms.

-Reference the Github issues this is fixing/closing, or that are related, using the appropriate [Github/Waffle keywords](https://github.com/waffleio/waffle.io/wiki/Recommended-Workflow-Using-Pull-Requests-&-Automatic-Work-Tracking).
+Reference the Jira issues this is addressing.

 ## How To Test